Waiver Description

 Income Limits

 This is called the Monthly Maintenance Needs Allowance, or MMNA, and assures the community spouse has enough money to live on.
 It also effectively lowers the applicant’s income.
-The maximum monthly allowance for the non-applicant spouse in 2023 is $3,715.50.
+The maximum monthly allowance for the non-applicant spouse in 2024 is $3,853.50.
+If the spouse’s income is already at this amount, the monthly transfer is not permitted.

 Asset Limits